chrisK00/BugLab/README.md

 # BugLab
-An open source bug/issue tracker with .Net 5 using Blazor WASM and Web API that can be used internally to manage different projects and see what needs to be done.
+A bug/issue tracker with .Net 5 using Blazor WASM and Web API that can be used internally to manage different projects and see what needs to be done.
 It started out with only the necessary features and code in order to practice a more Agile approach and lots of refactoring.
+The app will be published later on

 ### Images
 Login page [![msedge-Dx-Gv-K0-Kr2w.png](https://i.postimg.cc/8zNjRhGL/msedge-Dx-Gv-K0-Kr2w.png)](https://postimg.cc/GHgLrTHp)